SeanNguyen/style_guides_ror/best-practices/ruby-on-rails/timezone.md

 ### TL;DR;

-1. Convert datetime string with timezone info avoid ambiguous
+1. Convert datetime string with timezone info to avoid ambiguous.
-2. Convert into a explict timeozne (eg. by using `Time.zone.xxx`)
+3. Use `Time.utc(...)` when you need a UTC time.

-Always use `Time.zone.xxx`, `Time.xxx.in_time_zone` or `n.days.ago` (and similar rails method calls) unless you know what you are doing.
+3. Otherwise always use `Time.zone.xxx`, `Time.xxx.in_time_zone` or `n.days.ago`
+  (or similar rails method calls) unless you know what you are doing.

 ### Try out the timezone support of a specific command

-sometimes you may want to try out is this command support timezone?
+Sometimes you may want to try out is this command support timezone?
 You can do:

 > Given that your system time is Singapore UTC+8